 “Given Trump and JD Vance’s embrace of populist themes, we anticipate continued scrutiny of mergers, although not an inherent skepticism of M&A activity,” Justin Stewart-Teitelbaum, an antitrust partner at Freshfields and a former FTC attorney, told Legal Dive in an email.

-One of the first things to go away will likely be the merger guidelines the Biden administration finalized in October.
+One of the first things to go away will likely be the Biden administration’s 2023 merger guidelines.
 The guidelines are “very hostile to mergers and acquisitions,” Jon Dubrow of McDermott Will & Emery said in a Reuters report.

 That view is shared by at least one of the Republican-appointed commissioners on the Federal Trade Commission, Melissa Holyoak, who voted to approve the guidelines after changes were made but considers them an overreach.